TempeHS/2027CT_myFlaskSite_Alan.O/READ.md

 > falls short, and state what you would improve to better meet your intent.

 <!-- Write 1–2 paragraphs. -->
+Overall, the website is largely effective at achieving its purpose.
+It is an educational reference resource for young animators.
+The clear navigation bar, carousel, and consistent footer make the site easy to browse through, which supports the target audience's need for quick access to reference material.
+The simple layout and direct descriptions support younger users who benefit from straightforward interfaces.

+The most significant improvement would be expanding the reference library with more specific and diverse categories.
+If the broad, limited references were improved as said, the site's usefulness could ultimately solve the problem of inefficient searching.
+Increasing the number of high-quality references would make the site more effective for its intended audience.
 ---

 ## 4. Acknowledgements